erinliyj/erinliyj.github.io/_posts/2021-06-10-face-gender-detection-data-scientist.md

 ## Are There More Male Faces of Data Scientists?

 Not too surprisingly, yes, there are a lot more male faces in this data set.
 Out of the 158 human faces detected, 61.4% are classified as male.
+In 2019 I did the same exercise and found nearly 80% of faces were classified as male.
+The sample sizes are small for both 2019 and 2021 analysis, but I'm still thrilled to see percentage of female faces increase.
 {% include /charts/gender-mix-data-scientists.html %}

+## The End

+Find complete code in this [jupyter notebook](https://github.com/erinliyj/face-recognition/blob/master/gender_bias_data_scientist.ipynb)